kailash-manasarovar/statement/docs/timeline/2023/august.md

 ![TT 4](../../content/images/youtube/tt-4.png)

 - I listened to some of these songs and politely said they were good, but they weren't, they were boring and all the same, very auto-generated.
 In fact, they were rubbish and I was extraordinarily disappointed in the trumpet teacher at that moment.
 - Another album, Grief, also had interesting track names.
-I believe this content was an attempt to make me empathize generously with his grief and loss.
+I believe this content was an attempt to make me empathize generously with an unspecified grief and loss, typical honey-trap behavior.

 ![Pity 1](../../content/images/youtube/pity.png)

 - *Junglist* is significant as I always played jungle.

 ![Pity 2](../../content/images/youtube/pity-1.png)

+- I'm 6 years old is another repeated meme they used.
+The suggestion was Ana (his apparent girlfriend) would say that to him angrily: "Are you 6 years old?".
+Of course *playing* and *the beach* were well connected here.

 ![Pity 3](../../content/images/youtube/pity-2.png)

 - There was also a tune called *Jungle Mary* which has since disappeared and reminded me of the `@JungleMary` account which followed me; significant due to the jungle music I have been listening to and my devotion to Mother Mary, all of which I have been tweeting about.